rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Tail Output

 :   Displays output messages from the command execution as if you were
-    running the Unix <code>tail -f</code> command on the output log file.
+    running the Unix `tail -f` command on the output log file.
     By default, only the last 20 lines of output is displayed but this can be expanded or reduced by pressing the "-" or "+" buttons.
 You can also type in an exact number into the textfield.